npm/npm/README.md

 For now, this README is more of a task list/roadmap than a proper "how to use this" type doc.

+## Contributing

+If you're interested in helping, that's awesome!
+Please fork this project, implement some of the things on the list, and then let me know.
+You can usually find me in #node.js on freenode.net, or you can reach me via <i@izs.me>.

 ## What works now:

 `require("./npm").install(tarball, name)`

-Given a name, and a url or filename of a tarball containing a `npm-package.json`, install it.
+Given a name, and a url or filename of a tarball containing a `package.json`, install it.

 where "install it" means: